NickHavila/C-codes-exercises/Z-Report.md

-# About the codes made.
+# About the codes

-# Biggest row
+## Biggest Row
-A 3x3 matrix that has functions for calculating the sum of the biggest row and the position of that biggest row.
+A 3×3 matrix program that calculates the sum of the row with the largest total and identifies its position.

-# Diagonal
+## Diagonal
-A 3x3 matrix that has functions for calculating the sum of the main diagonal, the biggest number below it and the lowest above it.
+A 3×3 matrix program that calculates:
+- the sum of the main diagonal;
+- the largest number below the main diagonal;
+- the smallest number above the main diagonal.

-# Matrix XY
+## Matrix XY
-A matrix that has x lines and y collums with the functions: average of the numbers, sum of the numbers, lowest number and the biggest number.
+A matrix with **x** rows and **y** columns that calculates:
+- the average of all elements;
+- the sum of all elements;
+- the smallest element;
+- the largest element.

-# Search for X
+## Search for X
-A 5x5 matrix that you can inform a number and it will seacrh for it in the matrix, giving you the coordinates for it if it's found.
+A 5×5 matrix program where the user enters a number.
+The program searches for that number in the matrix and returns its coordinates if it is found.

-# V100
+## V100
-A 100 size vector that has only numbers that cannot be divided by 7, starting from 1.
+A program that creates a 100-element vector containing only numbers that are **not divisible by 7**, starting from 1.

-# General
+## General
-Every code works in C language, made to test my knowledge by my professor.
+All programs are written in C and were developed as programming exercises assigned by my professor to practice and improve my knowledge.